Newspaper production process

-Newspaper production process.
-Newspaper production is an act that starts from the gathering of news stories, articles, opinions, advertorials and advertisements to printing and folding of the hard copy.
+The newspaper production process begins with gathering news stories, articles, opinions, advertorials and advertisements to printing and folding of the hard copy.
 Usually, the news items are printed onto newsprint.
 The whole production process can be divided into four parts: Content gathering, Pre-press, Press and Post-press.
 The term production process should not be confused with manufacture as Production process is the stage at which many taxes are levied and collected in almost all countries.
 Manufacture is the stage at which the product becomes marketable and therefore the term also includes the stages of packaging and packing.

 Content gathering

 Typical newspaper content can be divided into two parts: News/Information and Advertisement.

 News production starts with the reporters going out to their respective beat to gather stories and cover events and also the marketing department getting advertisement into the newspaper on daily basis.
 It starts with reporters getting their stories ready daily and sending their stories in electronically through their mails to the editor.
 Each reporter works with a particular desk in the newsroom, some of these desks are: Metro desk, Sport desk, Business desk, Political desk, Education desk and others.
-News gathering and dissemination is paramount to every newspaper as this is the responsibility of the newspaper house to the people and this can determine their level of advertiser’s patronage.
+News gathering and dissemination is paramount to every newspaper as this is the responsibility of the newspaper house to the people and this can determine their level of advertiser's patronage.

 After stories are gathered, the Sub Editors are saddled with the responsibility of editing copies submitted by the reporter using a red pen or red font color, the Chief Sub Editor uses blue while the Editor uses green.
 This tells that each of the editing done on a particular story is still subjected to the final editing done by either the Chief Sub Editor or the Editor in chief.

 Sources used include information provided by new agencies such as Reuters, Associated Press, etc. plus information available from the Internet.
 This can be from Government sources such as Government departments e.g. Companies House, commercial undertakings specialising in data collection and other specialist organisations.
 In addition, there are so-called social media outlets, not always known for their factual accuracy.